-- By clicking the +Add button on the selected service in the Integrations tab.
+- By clicking the +Add a new integration button in the Integrations tab.

 When adding an integration you can define its scope, i.e. who is permitted to define new actions with the access data it contains.
 By default, every integration is added with the PRIVATE scope, which restricts these permissions to the integration's owner.

 The scope describes who can use the integration to define new actions and edit actions that use an existing integration

 The scope does not describe who can trigger the actions that use the integration.
 For example, if you define an S3 deployment with a private scope, all users with permissions to run the pipeline will be able to upload files to the defined S3 bucket.
 However, only the user who has added the integration will be able to edit its details (e.g. change the deployment bucket in the S3 action).